KaTeX/KaTeX/dockers/screenshotter/README.md

     docker stop ${container}
     docker rm ${container}

-For Chrome, simply replace both occurrences of `firefox` with `chrome`.
+For Chrome, replace both occurrences of `firefox` with `chrome` with appropriate version.

 For WebKit: